 - Museum number

-Object: Ju Senju kagai yori chobo no Fuji 従千住花街眺望ノ不二 (Fuji Seen in the Distance from Senju Pleasure Quarter)
+Object: Senju kagai yori chobo no Fuji 従千住花街眺望ノ不二 (Fuji Seen in the Distance from Senju Pleasure Quarter)

 Series: Fugaku sanjurokkei 冨嶽三十六景 (Thirty-six Views of Mt.
 Fuji)